brandomando/netbox_devicetype_template_playbook/README.md

 Place YAML files in the `device_type_templates` directory at the root of this package.
 The playbook will search recursively one directory deep, so you can nest the template files in a subdirectory of that root.
 Alternatively, you can use the `--extra-vars` when you run the playbook and specify the parameter `rootdir` to an absolute path of the directory that you place your templates.

+From the root of this package, run `ansible-playbook playbooks/00_create_device_type_templates.yaml`

 ## License

 [MIT License](https://choosealicense.com/licenses/mit/)